-John Nieto is one of America’s most dynamic contemporary artists, concentrating on themes that transcend mere representation.
-He utilizes intense primary colors, applied in bold strokes to give dimension and character to the canvas.
+John Nieto (American, b.1936) is one of America’s most dynamic Contemporary artists.
+He utilizes intense primary colors, applied in bold strokes, to give dimension and character to the canvas.
 In his etchings and drawings, Nieto employs classic linear techniques to create images of great detail and depth.
 In all of Nieto’s art, sensitivity and respect for his subject are projected.
 He concentrates on capturing in his work his unique vision of the subjects he paints on canvases of vibrant, electric hues.
 The bold imagery of Nieto’s dynamic style is the essence of his art through which he seeks to evoke a reaction or response from the viewer.
 His art is a synthesis of his philosophy and his technical versatility, a powerful expression of pride and vitality.

-Nieto’s distinctive style, combination of subject matter, bold comparisons and searing color, is instantly recognizable and collectors throughout the United States and abroad prize his work.
-He has produced bronze sculptures, etchings, lithographs and silk- screen prints, in addition to drawings in pastel crayons and charcoal.
+Nieto’s distinctive style, combination of subject matter, bold comparisons, and searing color is instantly recognizable.
+He has produced bronze sculptures, etchings, lithographs, and silkscreen prints, in addition to drawings in pastel crayons and charcoal.
 The past several years, however, have been devoted almost exclusively to painting.

 In 1981, John participated by invitation in the Salon d’Autumn at the Grand Palais in Paris, France.
 In 1989, he mounted a solo show at the Axis Gallery in Tokyo, Japan.
 Each summer, he has an annual exhibition in Santa Fe, NM at Ventana Fine Art, and, each January, he holds a solo show in Palm Springs, CA, at Adagio Galleries.